EPFL-Life/life/docs/user-stories.md

 ### Events & Announcements
 - As a student, I want to view a chronological feed of upcoming events and announcements so that I never miss what’s happening.
-- As a student, I want to signal that I plan to attend an event so that organizers can estimate attendance.
+- As a student, I want to enroll in an event.
 - Stretch - As a student, I want to add events to my personal calendar (Google/Apple) so that I can manage time easily.
 - As a student, I want to filter events by date, category, or distance so that I only see what interests me.
 - As a student, I want to view a map of events relative to my current location so that I can find venues easily.
-- As a student, I want to open event details to see time, location, organizers, and attendees.
+- As a student, I want to open event details to see time, location and organizers.

 ### Social & Engagement
 - Stretch - As a student, I want to see which of my friends are attending an event so that I can coordinate plans.